marcusgia2505/classEx_doc/docs/Elements.rst

 	<msub><mi>&pi;</mi><mn>i</mn></msub>
 </math>

-Which appears like this in classEx:
+This appears like this in classEx:

 .. image:: _static/elements/MathML2.PNG